timg021/SparseStructuresTEM2/MultisliceCppTest/pdb/ReadmePdb.txt

 here is borrowed from EJ Kirkland's pdb2xyz.cpp program (https://sourceforge.net/projects/computem/files/).
 It uses the following parameters, in particular: CDENSITY = 2.0 (density in gm/cm^3 approx. for amorphous C), CFILL_FRACTION = 0.9; (filling fraction for this density) and RMIN = 1.4 (min separation distance of C (in Angstroms)).
+Note that amorphous ice can be also added to molecules, but this happens in subsequent simulation of defocused images in the MsctKirkland program.
+Unlike the carbon support for nanoparticles, the ice layer in cryo-EM is different for each instance of the molecule within a single dataset.
+Therefore, a different pseudo-random ice layer is added at each illumination angle in MsctKirkland, rather than a single ice layer associated with the input XYZ structure.

 Parameter 4 contains the side length (in Angstroms) of the virtual cube in 3D that is supposed to contain the atomic structure inside (see details below).